q3769/conseq4j/README.md

 - `byte[]`
 - `ByteBuffer`

 Other sequence key types default to using `Object.hashCode` or its override as the hash input, which is likely to be undesirable when the `hashCode` method is not properly overriden - the default `hashCode` implementation of `Object`, e.g., will render the conseq to behave more like a shot-gun concurrencer as in Setup 2.
 Therefore, it is not recommended to use sequence key types other than the preferred ones without a proper `hashCode` override or custom `ConsistentHasher` (more on `ConsistentHasher` later). **Good sequence key choices are consistent business domain identifiers** that can, after hashing, group related events into the same hash code and unrelated events into different hash codes.
-An exemplary sequence key can be a user id, shipment id, travel reservation id, session id, etc...., or a combination of such; meanwhile, such identifiers tend to be of the preferred sequence key types organically on the API level.
+An exemplary sequence key can be a user id, shipment id, travel reservation id, session id, etc...., or a combination of such; most likely, such identifiers tend to be of the preferred sequence key types on the API level.

 At run-time, a conseq's concurrency is not only decided by the preset maximum number of concurrent executors, but also by how evenly the tasks are distributed to run among those executors - the more evenly, the better.
 The task distribution is mainly driven by: